 We are committed to developing a public transportation system that everyone can use.
 We encourage individuals with disabilities to take advantage of the independence and flexibility that is provided by our bus routes.
-ACCESS AT is our Americans with Disabilities Act (ADA) complimentary paratransit service intended to make transportation available to everyone.
+ACCESS AT is our Americans with Disabilities Act (ADA) complementary paratransit service intended to make transportation available to everyone.
 ACCESS AT operates in Hanover, Hartford, Lebanon and Norwich.

-What is ADA complimentary paratransit service?
+What is ADA complementary paratransit service?

 ADA complementary paratransit service is shared ride, curb-to-curb transportation service.
 Advance Transit’s ACCESS AT offers this service to individuals with disabilities who are unable, because of their disability, to use fixed route buses.